 The PCL is also a common ligament to become injured in the knee.
-But a PCL injury usually occurs with sudden, direct hit, such as in a car accident or during a football tackle.
+But a PCL injury often occurs with a sudden, direct hit, such as in a car accident or during a football tackle.

 What are the symptoms of knee ligament injuries?

 A cruciate ligament injury often causes pain.
 Often you may hear a popping sound when the injury happens.
-Then your buckles when you try to stand on it.
+Then your leg buckles when you try to stand on it.
 The knee also swells.
-You also are not able to move your knee as you normally would.
-You may also pain along the joint and pain when walking.?
+You also aren't able to move your knee as you normally would.
+You may also feel pain along the joint and pain when walking.